garvita-tiwari/garvita-tiwari.github.io/_pages/pnw.md

 from sleeping in the lap of the Himalayas,

-to losing myself on the mossy trails of the Western Ghats,
+to hiking under a sky that never brightened during the polar night in the Arctic,

 from standing atop misty peaks in the Tyrolean and Bavarian Alps,

-to hiking under a sky that never brightened during the polar night in the Arctic,
+to losing myself on the mossy trails of the Western Ghats,

  —trying to chase the same sense of wonder that first stirred in me through the pages of that book.
 It wasn’t until June of 2022 that I finally stood there myself, with deep humility in my heart.
-It felt like a whisper from the universe *A reminder of how beautiful our home truly is*.
+It felt like a whisper from the universe " *A reminder of how beautiful our home truly is* ".

 In the two years since, I’ve returned to this corner of the world time and time again.
 Each visit feels like a love letter to nature.
 And here, I share some of the most breathtaking places I’ve been— places that don’t just *look* beautiful, but *feel* beautiful.